SimoneTestino/SimoneTestino/content/ColivingLiguria/ColivingLiguria.md

 ### Founder's Services
 Drawing from direct experience, founder [[ColivingLiguria/People/Simone Testino]] offers [[Business Consultancy|consultancy services]] and [[Private Teaching by Simone|specialised private lessons]].

-> This project is made possible primarily through funding from the European Union via the [[Bando Pubblico Fesr 2021-2027.
-OS 1.3]].
+> This project is made possible primarily through funding from the European Union via the [[FESR Azione 1.3.3.
+EU Grant]].
 Please note that while we often use the term "volunteer" colloquially, collaborators are legally **Residents** under a rental or `comodato` agreement, as explained in our [[Onboarding]] process.

 ---